 The Silver Lining

-Project Fi offers refunds on your phone when returned within 15 days, so there’s little risk.
-Switching from T-Mobile at the beginning of my service was simple and switching from Project Fi at the end was easy too.
-I’ve kept my number throughout the process and have nothing but good things to say about Google Project Fi’s customer service.
+Google Fi offers refunds on your phone when returned within 15 days, so there’s little risk if it doesn’t work for you.
+Switching from T-Mobile at the beginning of my service was simple and cancelling my second Google Fi line was easy too (I still have one number with them).
+I have nothing but good things to say about Google Project Fi’s customer service.

 * * *

-Try Project Fi and get a $20 Google credit after you keep Project Fi service for at least 30 days.
+Try Google Fi and get a $20 Google credit after you keep Project Fi service for at least 30 days.